AndresMontenegro0/TicTacToeGame/README.md

 TicTacToe project for wdi
 This is a fairly simple game I created for WDI class.

+ technologies used
+ HTML
+ Page lay out for input buttons and text inout fields

+ JavaScript-
+ Almost exclusivly using functions and getElementById that divines when a button is clicked and displays and x Or O

+ CSS-
+ Styling of the page, done in a shaky manner.

+ Approach taken:

 My initial plan for the game was to use canvas elements for the board, but it became very difficult implementing the funtionality
 I wanted for the game with this method, my initial plan  was to get all the basics done with a set of 2 variables; one for the players another for the board.
 THen a set of four to six functions that would determine if X or O have won by parsing through